-Christine Jones is a Tony-award winning set designer and the Artistic Director of the critically acclaimed Theatre for One, a portable private performing arts space for one performer and one audience member.
-Most recently she directed the sensational immersive nightclub dining experience, Queen of the Night, which New York Magazine has called the “Hottest Nightlife Experience in town”.
+CHRISTINE JONES is a Tony-winning set designer and the artistic director of the critically acclaimed Theatre for One, a portable private performing arts space for one performer and one audience member.
+Most recently, she directed the sensational immersive nightclub dining experience Queen of the Night, which New York Magazine has called the “hottest nightlife experience in town”.

 Odyssey Works: How do you understand immersivity and interactivity?
-How does it work and what is the point?
+How do they work and what is the point?

 Christine Jones: I guess the most straightforward response is to say that immersive experiences operate with no fourth wall, and sometimes no walls at all.
-There are many degrees of interactivity, but at the core immersive interactive work doesn't pretend that no one is watching.
+There are many degrees of interactivity, but at the core, interactive work doesn't pretend that no one is watching.
 The watcher and the watched are aware of and responsive to each other.
-There is an acute awareness of the their mutual dependence on each other.
-If there is no audience there is no performer, and vice versa.
+There is an acute awareness of their dependence on each other.
+If there is no audience, there is no performer, and vice versa.
 I find that when this interdependence is made a primary part of the experience there is an added depth.
 I believe this is true of non-theatrical experiences as well, in which there is a giver and a receiver but no performance.
-When people interact in ways that are fully present in the moment, be it theatrical or magical experiential, their experience can become more transcendent.
+When people interact in ways that are fully present in the moment, be it theatrical or magical, their experience can become more transcendent.

 OW: Why create experiences?

-CJ: As a parent I am aware of creating a world where Santa Claus and the Tooth Fairy exist for my kids.
-When they die it's our job to make other kinds of magic.
-I love what Charlie Todd of Improv Everywhere says.
+CJ: As a parent, I am aware of creating a world where Santa Claus and the Tooth Fairy exist for my kids.
+When they die, it's our job to make other kinds of magic.
+I love what Charlie Todd of Improv Everywhere said.
 He said he wanted to live in a world where anything can happen at any moment.
 His work makes our world just such a world...I think everyone has a desire to be surprised, delighted, moved, and transported.
 If we don't do this for each other, no one else will.
-Our parents will make magic for us when we are young, when we are older, we have to make it for ourselves and each other.
+Our parents will make magic for us when we are young; when we are older, we have to make it for ourselves and each other.

 OW: What is the role of wonder and discovery in your work?

 CJ: I once heard someone describe themselves as a serial epiphanist.
 I think it is a great way to express the desire to be filled with wonder that I think we all have.
-I visited an installation called The Infinity Room, by David Wheeler at a gallery in Chelsea a few years ago.
-I was struck how being inside a space, that truly did feel infinite, felt like what I imagined death might feel like, and I was also struck by how much it felt like being engulfed by love.
+I visited an installation called The Infinity Room by David Wheeler at a gallery in Chelsea a few years ago.
+I was struck by how being inside a space that truly did feel infinite felt like what I imagined death might feel like, and I was also struck by how much it felt like being engulfed by love.
 When we never stop feeling wonder and never stop making discoveries, then it means we live in an infinite world with no end of imagination and generosity.
-It means that at least while we live, anything is possible and at any moment something you never imagined was possible might happen to you... and how much more beautiful when we as mortals and fellow life travelers make these experiences come alive for each other.
+It means that at least while we live, anything is possible and at any moment something you never imagined was possible might happen to you.
+And how much more beautiful life is when we as mortals and fellow travelers make these experiences come alive for each other.

 OW: Who are your influences?
 Can you describe an experience in which art changed you?